trenthuber/cbs/README.md

 }
 ```

-To build your project, you first need to manually compile `build.c` and run the resulting executable, called `build`:
+To build your project, you first need to manually compile `build.c` and run the resulting executable, called `build`.

 ```console
 $ cc -o build build.c